 Skip to main content

-Detect USDC deposits on Arc by generating addresses, monitoring the unified Transfer event for both native USDC sends and ERC-20 transfers, crediting after a single block confirmation (deterministic finality guarantees no reorgs), and sweeping funds into a hot wallet.
+Detect USDC deposits on Arc by generating addresses, monitoring the native USDC Transfer event from the system emitter 0xffff…fffe (Arc’s EIP-7708 implementation), crediting after a single block confirmation (deterministic finality guarantees no reorgs), and sweeping funds into a hot wallet.

 Prerequisites